Green Wing: Writers and crew

 Green Wing was devised, created and produced by Victoria Pile.
-She was also the casting director, one of the writers and was involved in the editing, filming and post-production.
+She was also the casting director, one of the writers, and part of the editing, filming and post-production teams.
 She described Green Wing as "a sketch-meets-comedy-drama-meets-soap", and a continuation of her previous show, Smack the Pony, where Green Wing's crew also worked.
-Unusually for a British sitcom, which normally has only one or two writers, the show had eight: Pile, her husband Robert Harley, Gary Howe, Stuart Kenworthy, Oriane Messina, Richard Preddy, Fay Rusling and James Henry.
+Unusually for a British sitcom, which typically has only one or two writers, the show had eight: Pile, her husband Robert Harley, Gary Howe, Stuart Kenworthy, Oriane Messina, Richard Preddy, Fay Rusling and James Henry.

 Pile and her co-writers initially used battery packs to represent characters, moving them around on her desk to develop scenarios for the show.
 The decision to make the characters doctors came later.
 Pile recalls that she mentioned to Peter Fincham that a hospital setting would work well and that he subsequently reported that Channel 4 were enthusiastic about a hospital location, which settled the matter.
 Even later still, a plot was developed and wall charts were used to mark up story arcs.

 The show was directed and edited (along with Pile) by Tristram Shapeero and Dominic Brigstocke.
 Sketches were sped up or slowed down to create comic effect, often using body language to create humour.
 Editing was also used due to the amount of corpsing that occurred during the filming of the show.
-Tamsin Greig was said to corpse frequently, and episodes were written to minimise the contact between the characters of Caroline Todd and Alan Statham because Greig found it difficult not to laugh when acting alongside Mark Heap.
-The music, which plays prominently in the show, was written by Jonathan Whitehead (under the name "Trellis") and won him an RTS Craft & Design Award.
+Tamsin Greig was said to corpse frequently, and episodes were written to minimise the contact between the characters of Caroline Todd and Alan Statham because Tamsin Greig found it difficult not to laugh when acting alongside Mark Heap.
+The music, which features prominently in the show, was written by Jonathan Whitehead (under the name "Trellis") and won him an RTS Craft & Design Award.